powdr-labs/powdr/riscv/tests/instruction_tests/README.md

 ## From the basic instruction set (rv32ui):

-- auipc

-This test is not supported because we don't support any kind of arithmetic over `.text` label and addresses, nor the `lla` pseudoinstruction.
+- `auipc`: this test is not supported because we don't support any kind of arithmetic over `.text` label and addresses, nor the `lla` pseudoinstruction;

-- fence_i

-This test is not supported because our zkVM "text" is static: we don't support dynamic binary code or self modifying programs.
-Thus, our `fence.i` instruction is just a nop.
+- `fence_i`: this test is not supported because our zkVM "text" is static: we don't support dynamic binary code or self modifying programs, so we don't support instruction `fence.i`;

-- jalr

-Tries to load the address of a `.text` label, which we don't support.

-- lui
+- `jalr`: our support for `jalr` instruction is partial: either offset must be zero, or the target register `rs` must be `x0`.
+This is because we don't support arithmetic over text labels, as they are opaque;

-Instruction `sra` not yet implemented.
+- `lui`: instruction `sra` not yet implemented;

-- ma_data

-We don't yet support misaligned data access.
+- `ma_data`: we don't yet support misaligned data access;

-- sra

-Not yet implemented.
+- `sra`: not yet implemented.

 ## From the "M" (multiplication) extension (rv32um):

-- div
+- `div`
-- rem
+- `rem`

 These instructions are not yet implemented.